Dental Extractions in Steele Creek

 While it’s completely human to want to probe the area with your tongue, we urge you to temper your natural inclinations.
 Practice eating and chewing on the other side of your mouth, where your mouth isn’t healing.
 While it may not be the most savory choice, it’s advisable to eat soft foods for the first couple of days so that you don’t disturb your sutures or healing.

 You shouldn’t feel pain during the dental extraction; some patients may feel a little discomfort.
 We provide over-the-counter pain medication that takes effect during the procedure.
 For swelling, we recommend ice packs covered in towels to provide relief.
-Give our Charlotte, NC dental office a call if you have any questions or run into any problems.
+Give our Charlotte, NC dental offices a call if you have any questions or run into any problems.

 Call Harlow Dental at Steele Creek to Learn More about Dental Extractions